-If your property has a cavity wall, there may be debris lodged between the outer and inner walls, creating a bridging effect.
+If your property has a cavity wall, debris may be lodged between the outer and inner walls, creating a bridging effect.
 Similarly, cavity wall insulation could also pass moisture to the inner walls where the outer wall has deteriorated through driving wind and rain.

 Other causes of penetrating damp might be leaks in the roof from missing slate or tiles.
 Internally, you could have an issue with a leaking pipe, cracks in the tiles or grout, or leaks from the shower or bath.

-Rising damp is generally caused by moisture below the ground which rises up and seeps into the walls.
+Rising damp is generally caused by moisture below the ground, which rises and seeps into the walls.
 Though relatively uncommon, it is an issue that can cause complications and be the most problematic to deal with.

-Check your existing damp-proof course around the outside of the house, which should sit 150mm/6" above ground level (see diagram above).
+Check your existing damp-proof course, which should sit 150mm/6″ above ground level (see diagram above).

-Building regulations made them compulsory for all houses built after 1875, so if your property was built before then, it may not have one.
+Building regulations made them compulsory for all houses built after 1875, so it may not have one if your property was built before then.
 There should be a thin strip or a grill at the base of the wall to indicate the presence of the DPC.

 If the soil level is higher than the damp-proof course, this will need to be dug out again.
-Similarly, if a patio has been installed above the DPC, this will need lowering.
+Also, patios installed above the DPC will need lowering.

 If condensation, leaky guttering or missing roof tiles have been eliminated as the cause of the issue, you’ll need to consider other options.
 The type of treatment you need will undoubtedly depend on the severity of the problem.

-Penetrating damp through porous bricks can be treated with a limewash or silicone water-repellent, still allowing the walls to breathe, but if there is an interim issue such as wet cavity wall insulation, this will need to be resolved prior to any application.
+Penetrating damp through porous bricks can be treated with a limewash or silicone water-repellent, still allowing the walls to breathe.
+Still, if there is an interim issue, such as wet cavity wall insulation, you must resolve it before any application.

 It’s worth bearing in mind that depending on the severity of the problem and whether the floor is affected, it might be a case of repairing the existing damp proof course and membrane.